 All children in Years 3 & 4 participate in Hampshire Music Service's Listen to Me programme.
 This means that across two years each child will have specialist music teaching enabling them to experience and learn the basics of up to six musical instruments; instruments have included clarinet, brass, ukulele and strings.
 Weekly hour long lessons are provided and the children not only learn about each instrument but also build up to a termly performance for the whole school and parents.
 The Listen to Me programme allows children to experience music in a group setting at first hand and often gives them a taste for learning a musical instrument.
-This year the children have tried out keyboards and brass instruments.
+This year so the children have tried out keyboards and brass instruments.
 At the end of each block they perform to the rest of the school and parents to demonstrate their learning.
 The opportunity for those who wish to continue learning their chosen instrument is offered through the school by Hampshire Music Service at a highly discounted cost.
 We currently offer keyboard and violin tuition but other instruments can be provided depending on demand.

 Within the Listen to Me Programme, children are expected to develop a basic understanding of musical notation.
 They are frequently introduced to the music of major composers and learn a range of Italian musical terms.
 In singing worship, the children are encouraged to actively listen to a wide range of musical styles including jazz, folk, world music and classical.
 They are encouraged to respond emotionally and aesthetically as well as identifying musical instruments and styles.